24 Free Summer Things To Do in Grand Rapids

 Kalamazoo Nature Center

-12 – Stroll the Rogue River and see the Rockford Dam
+13 – Stroll the Rogue River and see the Rockford Dam

-Rockford has a scenic boardwalk along the West side of the Rogue river and a paved bike path to the East (part of the White Pine Trail).
+Rockford has a scenic boardwalk along the West side of the Rogue River and a paved bike path to the east (part of the White Pine Trail).

 Additionally, the dam and bridge in Rockford are great places for watching fishermen, ducks and other wildlife, as well as taking photographs.
 Ice cream shops dot downtown Rockford, too!